How Much to Really Spend on an Engagement Ring

 "How much should I spend on the ring?"

-Unfortunately, this is a question with an answer that's often more emotional than rational.
-But when it comes down to it, there are just two major things to consider: 1) your girl's expectations, and 2) your financial ability.
-The goal is to find a balance.
+But when it comes down to it, there are two major things you'll want to consider before buying: 1) your lady's expectations and 2) your financial situation.
+The goal is to find a balance between the two.

 Your Girl's Expectations

-But all that said, believe me, most women* are reasonable creatures!
-Our dream ring is not a 5-carat flawless diamond.
-Most women are not looking to bankrupt you with unrealistic requirements, but hopefully you see why the ring has special importance.
+With all that said, most women are reasonable creatures who are not looking to bankrupt you with unrealistic requirements.

-There is no right or wrong to this.
-But there is a good answer:
+There is no right or wrong answer.
+But there is a good way to look at it:

-And that is that you should not put yourself into (further) debt for the ring.
-Most young professionals are already up to our necks in debt from student loans, and we're trying to get out of it.
-You have the rest of your life and other large life purchases to think about, and bringing debt into your newlywed life does nobody good.
+You should not put yourself into a crazy amount of debt for the ring.
+Most young professionals are already up to their necks in student loan debt.
+Plus you have the rest of your life to think about.

-Here are some things to think about to determine your financial ability:
+Here are some things that might help you determine your financial ability:

-- Your expenses - this includes necessary expenses like food and bills, and any other loans you're currently paying like student loans and car payments.
+- Your expenses - Things like food and bills and any debts you're currently paying, like student loans and car payments.

-- How much you can save - if you don't buy extraneous things, how much can you save a month realistically?
-Or how much you have saved up already?
+- Your savings - How much can you actually save per month if you cut down on extraneous things?
+How much you have saved up already?

-- Your potential income - are you at a job with a lot of growth potential in the upcoming years?
-If yes, you may put that into consideration and factor in a bit more.
-But still be realistic and don't go overboard.
+- Your potential income - Are you at a job with a lot of growth potential in the upcoming years?
+If yes, you may want to put that into consideration.
+But don't go overboard.

+Using these factors, you should be able to calculate how much you could reasonably spend.
 Ideally, you want to be able to buy the ring without financing so you don't incur debt.
-Or at least be able to pay off that debt in the next couple of months.
-Of course, you want to get her something that shows you care, but destroying your savings account is the furthest from caring.
+Or at least you'll want to be able to pay off the debt you might incur in a couple of months.

 Why the "Two Months' Salary" Rule No Longer Works

-Secondly, nowadays most people graduate with a mountain of student debt.
-Not to mention increasingly more expensive costs of living.
-And spending thousands of dollars on a ring may not be feasible when you're trying to get out of debt as quickly as possible.
+Secondly, most people graduate with student debt.
+When that's combined with the always-increasing cost of living, spending thousands of dollars on a ring may not be feasible when you're trying to get out of debt as quickly as possible.

 The best way to make sure you're both happy is to have an honest conversation about expectations and finances.
-If you're going to live with each other for the rest of your lives, you've got to be on the same page about stuff like this, and this is the best place to start.
+If you're going to share a life together, you really should be on the same page about things like this.

-Talk about where you're at now and your financial goals (such as saving for a down-payment or paying off those student loans).
-Figure out how the engagement ring fits in when you're both trying to reach these goals.
-You want to find a balance between expectations and what you can reasonably afford.
+You should have an honest chat about where you are financially and what your goals for the future are (such as saving for a down-payment or paying off student loans).
+Then you can figure out how the engagement ring fits in with those goals.

-Having a talk about the ring may not be romantic, but it's important to lay out expectations.
-Maybe she wants a bigger stone than her friends'.
+Talking about the cost of the ring may not be romantic, but it's important.
 Maybe she doesn't even want a diamond.
-Or maybe she's frugal and appalled by the thought of spending more than $500 on a ring.
-Either way, you'd want to know.
+Maybe she's frugal and appalled by the thought of spending more than $500 on a ring.
+Either way, you want to know.

 Average Cost/Size of an Engagement Ring

-Just for comparison, here are the average cost and carat size of engagement rings in several countries.
+It's always good to have a basis for comparison.
+Here is the average cost and carat size of engagement rings in different countries.

 |Country||Average Cost (US $)||Average Size (carat)|